Daphne Oram: Oramics

-In the 1980s Oram worked on the development of a software version of Oramics for the Acorn Archimedes computer using grant money received from the RVW (Ralph Vaughan Williams) Trust.
-She wished to continue her "Mystical Oramics" research, but a lack of funding prevented this project from being fully realized.
+In the mid-1980s Oram worked on a software version of Oramics for the Acorn Archimedes computer using grant money received from the Ralph Vaughan Williams Trust.
+She wished to continue her "mystical Oramics" research, but a lack of funding prevented this project from being fully realized.

 Written works

 Throughout her career, Oram lectured on electronic music and studio techniques.
-Her book, An Individual Note of Music, Sound and Electronics (1971), investigates the physics of sound and the emergence of electronic music in a philosophical manner.
-A new edition was published in December 2016.
+Her book An Individual Note of Music, Sound and Electronics (1971) investigates acoustics and the history and techniques of electronic music in a philosophical manner.
+A new edition of the book was published by Anomie Publishing in December 2016.
+In the book, Oram characterised her one of her musical machines as a control system that computed the resulting feedback, reflecting the influence of cybernetics, although Oram's commitment to the composer's authorial control set her at odds with the canon of self-generating computer music.

-In the late 1970s, Oram began a second book, which survives in manuscript, titled The Sound of the Past - A Resonating Speculation.
-In this manuscript she speculates on archaeological acoustics, and presents a theory backed by research that suggests that Neolithic chambered mounds and ancient sites like Stonehenge and The Great Pyramid in Egypt were used as resonators.
-She said that her research suggested that the ancients may have possessed acute knowledge about the properties of sound in long-distance communication.
+In the late 1970s Oram began a second book, which survives in manuscript, titled The Sound of the Past - A Resonating Speculation.
+In this manuscript she speculates on archaeological acoustics, and presents a theory suggesting that Neolithic chambered cairns and ancient sites such as Stonehenge and the Great Pyramid of Giza were used as acoustic resonators.
+She said that her research suggested that the people of these eras may have possessed acute knowledge about the properties of sound in long-distance communication.

 Death

-In the 1990s, Oram suffered two strokes and was forced to stop working, later moving to a nursing home.
-She died on 5 January 2003 at age 77.
+In the 1990s Oram suffered two strokes and was forced to stop working, later moving to a nursing home.
+She died in Maidstone, Kent on 5 January 2003, aged 77.

 Archive

-After Oram's death a large archive relating to her life's work passed to the composer Hugh Davies.
-When he died in 2005, this material passed to the Sonic Arts Network.
-In 2008 the archive went to Goldsmiths, University of London and is now held within Goldsmiths Special Collections & Archives in the library, where it is open for public access and ongoing research.
+After Oram's death a large archive relating to her life's work passed to composer Hugh Davies.
+When Davies died two years later, this material passed to the Sonic Arts Network, and in 2008 the archive went to Goldsmiths, University of London.
+It is now held within Goldsmiths Special Collections & Archives, where it is open for public access and ongoing research.
 The launch of the archive was celebrated with a symposium and a series of concerts at the Southbank Centre.
-This included a concert of newly reworked versions of material from the collection by music collage artist People Like Us.
+This included a concert of newly reworked versions of material from the collection by People Like Us.

-In 2007, a compilation of her music, entitled Oramics, was released.
+In 2007, a two-CD compilation of her music, entitled Oramics, was released.

 In 2008, a BBC Radio 3 documentary on Oram's life was broadcast as part of the Sunday Feature strand, entitled Wee Have Also Sound-Houses.